-During the fiscal year ended September 30, 2022, the Company utilized a substantial portion of its foreign tax credit carryforwards in the U.S. The current levels of pre-tax income are sufficient to generate the minimum amount of future taxable income needed to support U.S. deferred tax assets realization.
+During the fiscal year ended September 30, 2023, the Company utilized the remaining foreign tax credit carryforwards in the U.S.

-At September 30, 2022, the Company has no remaining U.S. federal tax net operating loss carryforwards.
-The Company also has tax net operating loss carryforwards, with no expiration date, in France and Spain of \$40 million and \$17 million, respectively, and other tax net operating loss carryforwards in state, local and foreign jurisdictions that expire in various periods.
-In addition, the Company has foreign tax credit carryforwards for U.S. tax purposes of \$12 million.
-The U.S. foreign tax credits will begin to expire in fiscal year 2027.
+At September 30, 2023, the Company has no remaining U.S. federal tax net operating loss carryforwards and \$23 million tax net operating loss carryforwards in U.S. state and local jurisdictions that expire in various periods.
+The Company also has tax net operating loss carryforwards, with no expiration date, in France and Spain of \$30 million and \$18 million, respectively, and other tax net operating loss carryforwards in foreign jurisdictions that expire in various periods.

-Deferred income taxes have not been recorded on indefinitely reinvested earnings of certain foreign subsidiaries of approximately \$264 million at September 30, 2022.
+Deferred income taxes have not been recorded on indefinitely reinvested earnings of certain foreign subsidiaries of approximately \$386 million at September 30, 2023.
 Distribution of these earnings may result in foreign withholding taxes and U.S. state taxes.
 However, variables existing if and when remittance occurs make it impracticable to estimate the amount of the ultimate tax liability, if any, on these accumulated foreign earnings.

 The Company classifies interest and penalties related to uncertain tax position as a component of income tax expense.
-As of September 30, 2022 and September 30, 2021, the Company had accrued \$4 million and \$4 million of interest and penalties, respectively.
+As of September 30, 2023 and September 30, 2022, the Company had accrued \$2 million and \$4 million of interest and penalties, respectively.

-The following table reflects changes in the gross unrecognized tax benefits, including interest and penalties:
+The following table reflects changes in the gross unrecognized tax benefits:

 Fiscal Year Ended September 30,

-2022 2021 2020
+202 3 202 22 202 1

-(in millio ns)
+(in mil lions)

-Gross unrecognized tax benefits - beginning of period \$ 12 \$ 12 \$ 12
+Gross unrecognized tax benefits - beginning of period \$ 8 \$ 12 \$ 12

+Additions for current year tax positions 3

-Additions for prior year tax positions 1 3 3
+Additions for prior year tax positions 9 1 3

-Subtractions for prior year tax positions (5) (3) (3)
+Subtractions for prior year tax positions (7) (5) (3)

-Gross unrecognized tax benefits - end of period \$ 8 \$ 12 \$ 12
+Gross unrecognized tax benefits - end of period \$ 13 \$ 8 \$ 12

-Included in the total unrecognized tax benefits at September 30, 2022 and September 30, 2021 are \$7 million and \$12 million, respectively, that if recognized, would reduce the effective income tax rate.
-The Company has determined that it is reasonably possible that the gross unrecognized tax benefits as of September 30, 2022 could decrease by up to approximately \$1 million related to various ongoing audits and settlement discussions in various foreign jurisdictions during the next twelve months.
+Included in the total unrecognized tax benefits at September 30, 2023 and September 30, 2022 are \$14 million and \$7 million, respectively, that if recognized, would reduce the effective income tax rate.
+The Company has determined that it is reasonably possible that the gross unrecognized tax benefits as of September 30, 2023 could decrease by up to approximately \$4 million related to various ongoing audits and settlement discussions in various foreign jurisdictions during the next twelve months.